 It then gives some examples that I think explain what he dislikes so much about annuities.
 The big gripe (best I can tell), is Mr. Fisher doesn’t like the fees associated with annuities.

-- It gives an example on Variable Annuities and their additional costs relative to buying the same investments but not paying all the insurance related fees.
-This is a good comparison, as variable annuities are designed to compete with market investments; but obviously if the costs are a lot higher (which they are with variable annuities) then the returns will certainly be lower.
+- It gives an example of Variable Annuities and their additional costs relative to buying the same investments but not paying all the insurance related fees.
+This is a good comparison, as variable annuities are designed to compete with market investments; but obviously, if the costs are a lot higher (which they are with variable annuities) then the returns will certainly be lower.

 - It does give an example of Index Annuities compared to the S&P 500, but that’s not really a good benchmark.
 Fixed Index Annuities are not built to compete with the stock market as they are fixed investments.
 A better benchmark might be a conservative bond index.